-Percent of workers in this field★ You’re seeing education information for Environmental engineering technicians(1) because we don’t have information for Environmental Engineering Technicians.
+Percent of workers in this field★ You’re seeing education information for Environmental engineering technologists and technicians(1) because we don’t have information for Environmental Engineering Technologists and Technicians.
 Please note the information may not be the same for both occupations.

 People in this career often have these skills:

 People in this career often know a lot about:

 People in this career often have talent in: